Marriage Equality in Iowa

 Looking at how far we’ve come

-On August 30, 2007 an Iowa District Court judge ruled that denying gay couples marriage was unconstitutional.
-Twenty-four hours later, the judge issued a stay on his order; but in that time, 19 couples applied for marriage licenses and one couple actually married, remaining Iowa’s only legally married gay couple up until that point of time.
+On August 30, 2007, an Iowa District Court judge ruled that denying gay and lesbian couples marriage was unconstitutional.
+Twenty-four hours later, the judge issued a stay on his order until the case could be presented to the Iowa Supreme Court; but in that time, 19 couples applied for marriage licenses and one couple actually married.

 On Friday, April 3, 2009, the Iowa Supreme Court unanimously ruled in the case Varnum v.
 Brien that prohibiting gay and lesbian couples from marrying is unconstitutional.
 Read the decision.